-Diggers Hotline
+Diggers Hotline:

-Did you know that you need to contact Diggers Hotline before any project that involves any digging in your yard?
-State law (Wisconsin statute 182.0175) requires you to contact Diggers Hotline anytime the soil is disturbed.
+Did you know that you must contact Diggers Hotline before any project that involves any digging in your yard?
+State law requires you to contact Diggers Hotline any time the soil is disturbed.

-This requirement exists not only for your safety, but also to protect you from legal liability.
+This requirement exists for your safety and to protect you from legal liability.
 If you do not contact Digger's Hotline and you damage any underground infrastructure while digging, you will be held liable for all repair costs and other damages.

-At least three days before you dig, you can contact Diggers Hotline 24 hours a day, seven days a week, 365 days a year, either by calling (800) 242-8511 or by dialing 811.
+At least three days before you dig, you can contact Diggers Hotline 24 hours a day, seven days a week, 365 days a year.
+Simply call (800) 242-8511, or dial 811.
 You can also submit your request online on www.DiggersHotline.com.